ba-murray/ba-murray.github.io/index.md

 [![Open Notebook](https://img.shields.io/badge/Jupyter-Open_Notebook-blue?logo=Jupyter)](PCA1.html)
 <br>
-Skills: Data Cleaning, EDA, Visualization, Standardization, Transformation, Principal Component Analysis
+Skills: Data Validation, EDA, Visualization, Standardization, Transformation, Principal Component Analysis

----
+<br><br>

 ### Deep Learning
 A type of machine learning based on artificial neural networks.
 A neural network is a method in artificial intelligence that teaches computers to process data in a way that is inspired by the human brain.